Graphs and obstruction theory for algebraic curves: Preliminary

-In this case, the image of $\phi$ is contained in the closure of the orbit of at most two dimensional subtorus acting on $X$ (\cite[Lemma 5.2]{NS}).
+In this case, the image of $\phi$ is contained in the closure of the orbit of a subtorus of dimension at most two of the big torus acting on $X$ (\cite[Lemma 5.2]{NS}).
 Because we consider more general tropical curves, we have to extend this notion.

 Let $\Gamma$ be a weighted 3-valent tree and $h\colon \Gamma\to N_{\Bbb R}$ be a map which gives $\Gamma$ a structure of a tropical curve, and assume that the image $h(\Gamma)$ has only one vertex $v$.
-Let $E_1, \dots, E_s$ be the edges of $h(\Gamma)$ (some of these can coincide, and these correspond to the unbounded edges of $\Gamma$ in a natural way).
-Let $X$ be a toric variety associated to $(\Gamma, h)$. \begin{defn} A non-constant torically transverse map $\phi\colon \Bbb P^1\to X$ is called \emph{of type $(\Gamma, h)$}, or \emph{of type $v$} when $h$ is clear from the context, if $\phi$ satisfies the following property: \begin{itemize} \item Let $E_{i}$ be an edge of $h(\Gamma)$ and let $w_i$ be the weight of $E_{i}$.
-Then $\phi(\Bbb P^1)$ has an intersection with the divisor $D_{E_i}$ with intersection multiplicity $w_i$, and there is no intersection between $\phi(\Bbb P^1)$ and toric divisors other than these. \end{itemize} \end{defn} Note that when some edges of $E_1, \dots, E_s$ coincide, then there are several intersections between $\phi(\Bbb P^1)$ and the corresponding toric divisor.
+Let $\mathfrak E_1, \dots, \mathfrak E_s$ be the edges of $h(\Gamma)$ (some of these can coincide, and these correspond to the unbounded edges of $\Gamma$ in a natural way).
+Let $X$ be a toric variety associated to $(\Gamma, h)$. \begin{defn} A non-constant torically transverse map $\phi\colon \Bbb P^1\to X$ is called \emph{of type $(\Gamma, h)$}, or \emph{of type $v$} when $h$ is clear from the context, if $\phi$ satisfies the following property: \begin{itemize} \item Let $\mathfrak E_{i}$ be an edge of $h(\Gamma)$ and let $w_i$ be the weight of $\mathfrak E_{i}$.
+Then $\phi(\Bbb P^1)$ has an intersection with the divisor $D_{\mathfrak E_i}$ with intersection multiplicity $w_i$, and there is no intersection between $\phi(\Bbb P^1)$ and toric divisors other than these. \end{itemize} \end{defn} Note that when some edges of $\mathfrak E_1, \dots, \mathfrak E_s$ coincide, then there are several intersections between $\phi(\Bbb P^1)$ and the corresponding toric divisor.